sarah2244-4/science-revision-quiz/README.md

 An existing user wants to be able to:
 - See if they have improved by comparing their score to previous tries
 - Answer different questions each time they have a go
-- Answer questions in a different order if they do repeat
+- Spend different amounts of time answering the quiz as revision

 ## Design